Citizen Science – The Garden Experiment

 If you have any questions about the experiment or its outcomes, feel free to email us: contact@nccr-microbiomes.ch

-You will receive a small tube of soil (INOCULUM) of which we characterised the microbial diversity in great detail, and 2 empty tubes (labeled SAMPLE and CONTROL).
+Participants received a small tube of soil (INOCULUM) of which we characterised the microbial diversity in great detail, and 2 empty tubes (labeled SAMPLE and CONTROL).
+They then

-- Mix this batch of soil, with a spoon, into a 10×10 cm2 plot of bare top soil (the top 5 cm) in your garden.
+- Mixed this batch of soil, with a spoon, into a 10×10 cm2 plot of bare top soil (the top 5 cm) in your garden.

-- Use the markers to delimit that spot.
+- Used the markers to delimit that spot.

-Now, wait six weeks.
-Just leave the soil as it is and treat and water it as you would otherwise.
-After six weeks (we will remind you by email) it’s time to:
+Then, waited six weeks.
+Just leaving the soil as it is and treating and watering it as normal.
+After six weeks it was time to:

-- Take scoops of soil from the mixed plot and fill the SAMPLE tube you received.
+- Take scoops of soil from the mixed plot and fill the SAMPLE tube received.

-- As a control, take soil from your garden that is 50 cm away from your mixed plot, and put this in the CONTROL tube you received.
+- As a control, take soil from the garden that is 50 cm away from the mixed plot, and put this in the CONTROL tube received.

-- Scan the QR code you received and simply fill the description and geographic location of your experiment site.
+- Scan the QR code received and simply fill the description and geographic location of the experiment site.

 - Extract the microbes from both the mixed and the control soil, and characterise the microbial diversity of bacteria, protists and fungi.